simularity/JavaPengine/README.md

 When you are done with the Pengine, call destroy() on it.
 This will happen automatically if you left setDestroy set to true.

+## Don't Know Prolog

+If you don't know Prolog, you can do most basic queries with this introduction.

+### Atoms and Variables

+Prolog is case sensitive.
+Variables start with an uppercase letter, so ThisIsAVariable.
+All other identifiers are atoms, which either start with a lowercase letter, and consist of letters, numbers, and underscore: this_is_an_atom, or are enclosed in single quotes: '!Wow, also an atom!'.  +'taxes'+ and +taxes+ are the same atom - the single quotes are optional here.

+### Queries

+Most pengines queries are simply a call to a single predicate (sort of like a function in Prolog).

+---
+    employee_info('Bob Smith', Position, Salary)
+---

+The results will *bind* Position and Salary to whatever's appropriate for Bob.
+This means we can ask strange questions like who has a salary of 85000.

+---
+    employee_info(Name, Position, 85000)
+---

+It's up to the implementer on the Prolog side which of of these 'modes' are actually implemented.
+You'll need to check with the documentation of the Prolog code.
+A commonly used convention in the Prolog community is to write a + meaning the argument must be supplied, a - to mean the predicate will fill it in, and ? to mean either is acceptable.
+So, we can probably ask for any combination of arguments for employee_info.
+This would be documented as employee_info(?, ?, ?).

+### Underscore

+We really didn't ask for the position, we just wanted the name.
+So we can put an underscore in the second argument to say we're not interested in it.

+---
+    employee_info(Name, _, 85000)
+---

+### Strings

+Notice that Bob's name is an atom.
+Prolog also has "real strings", and "codes strings".
+All get converted to Java Strings.

+### Nondeterminism

+Now, if we happen to have two Bob Smiths in the company?
+We'll get two rows of data.
+If there is no Bob Smith, we'll get no data.
+So Queries always return an iterator.

+One tricky bit about this.
+Prolog returns all the ways it can 'prove' the employee info is true.
+This sometimes means it will return multiple copies of a single answer.
+If you need rows to be distinct, work with the Prolog programmer.

+### Limiting answers

+I said above that most queries are a single predicate.
+An exception to that is that you might want to limit your query to a range.
+Here's how to do it.

+---
+    (employee_info(Name, _, Salary), Salary > 85000, Salary =< 120000)
+---

+The commas mean 'and' in this context.
+You can use another predicate as well.
+Say you have +department(Name, Department)+ and want to find salaries of employees in marketing.

+---
+    (employee_info(Name, _, Salary), department(Name, marketing))
+---

+Notice, as an aside, that marketing is an atom.